Osiephri/MERN_app/README.md

 # MERN WITH GRAPHQL

-This is project was build with nodejs and grapql.
+This is project was build with nodejs and graphql.

 ## Features